QuiltServerTools/TickTools/README.md

 `minRenderDistance` controls the minimum render distance when `dynamicRenderDistance` is enabled

-`mixRenderDistance` controls the maximum render distance when `dynamicRenderDistance` is enabled
+`maxRenderDistance` controls the maximum render distance when `dynamicRenderDistance` is enabled

 ## Discuss